EricVernie/IOTHUB/Readme.md

 __Step1__

-Simulate de vice on your PC
+Simulate device on your PC

-1. Create the IOT Hub with template ARM (__Step1template__.json) and Powershell cmdlet
+1. Create the IOT Hub with template ARM (__Step1template.json__) and Powershell cmdlet
 2. Simulate a device which send telemetry to the cloud (D2C)
 3. Read the telemetry from the Device
 4. Send message to the device (C2D)